anthonysecco/WiCAN-Ford-Transit/PIDs.md

 - LOR < 0.0 → higher octane → more spark advance
 - LOR > 0.0 → lower octane → spark retard

-> ℹ️ Exact AKI equivalents for LOR values are unclear.
+> ℹ️ Exact AKI equivalents for LOR values are not available.
+If you know how this works, open an issue.

 #### Fuel pump duty cycle
 The PCM’s PWM command to the low-pressure (lift) fuel pump in the tank.
 Rather than simply switching the pump fully on or off, the PCM modulates the pump’s duty between 0–100 % to precisely control the flow and maintain the target feed pressure for the high-pressure direct-injection system.
 This can be useful for how how hard the fuel pump is working drawing fuel from the tank.